lxRbckl/Project-TeneT/README.md

 ## Project TeneT
 > A reverse Monte Carlo building simulation for visual ballistics on roulette wheels with RRS systems.
+Fall 2021.

 ### Installation
 ```